the French flag book cover

 How would this benefit the city?

-Plato argues that the greatest evil for a city is that which divides it and makes it multiple instead of one; and the greatest good, that which unites it and makes it one.
+Plato argues that the greatest evil for a city is whatever divides it and makes it many rather than one; and the greatest good, whatever unites it and makes it one.

 The best-organised city, then, is one in which most citizens say the same things about what concerns them: This affects me; this does not affect me 5.

-With this in mind, the community of women and children contributes to this unity.
-It is, therefore, a system that must be established, and to do so, the family would have to be abolished as the social foundation of the city.
+With this in mind, the community of women and children serves this unity.
+It is therefore a system that must be established—and doing so would require abolishing the family as the social foundation of the city.
 This is one of the most striking ideas developed in The Republic.

 1 440e-441e